November 8, 2018

 Free, Personal ($4 per month), Team ($8 per member/month), and Enterprise ($16 per member/month) plans

-As the name suggest, Things is a GTD app that transforms your thoughts into easy to-do lists and gives you clarity.
+As the name suggests, Things is a GTD app that transforms your thoughts into easy to-do lists and gives you clarity.
 With a simple user interface and easy drag and drop options, organizing lists in Things is easier than ever.

 You can add more details to your tasks and give context to them through tags, start date, and deadlines.
 Use Siri to give voice commands for creating reminder alerts.
 The tool also provides multiple reports for monitoring your project performance, like pie charts.